-This course is a continuation of 3060A and concentrates on using technology in teaching mathematics in the elementary classroom.
+This course is a continuation of EDUC 3060A and concentrates on using technology in teaching mathematics in the elementary and middle school classrooms.
 Prerequisite(s): Admitted into TEP.
 (3, Sp)

 EDUC 4001 - Directed Project in Education

 EDUC 4002 - Directed Project in Education